RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 but also indicates white matter coherence (i.e. the alignment of axons within a measurement voxel).
 However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
-In Particular, diffusion anisotropy in image voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
+In particular, diffusion anisotropy in voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebrospinal fluid (CSF).

 To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartment with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient.
-Recently, two procedures were proposed by Hoy and colleagues to fit this two compartment model to diffusion-weighted data acquired with two or more diffusion gradient-weightings [@Hoy2014-lk,].
+Recently, two procedures were proposed by Hoy and colleagues to fit this two compartments model to diffusion-weighted data at different b-values (i.e. different diffusion gradient-weightings) [@Hoy2014-lk,].
-Although these procedures have been shown to provide diffusion based measures which are stable to different degrees of free water contamination, the authors noted that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk].
+Although these procedures have been shown to provide diffusion based measures that are stable to different degrees of free water contamination, the authors noted that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk].